Skip to content

 #Bottom Line

 Start with step 2.
 Delete every file in the iPhone Software Updates cache folder, then retry the update.
-On the Windows 11 and macOS Sonoma setups we tested, that single change cleared the “Extracting software” hang in under five minutes.
-If you hit the same wall twice, jump to step 7 and use iTunes Restore with a fresh IPSW.
+If the same “Extracting software” hang comes back twice, jump to step 7 and use iTunes Restore with a fresh IPSW.

 #Frequently Asked Questions